 One of the memories my mother was surprised I could remember was something, one of the only things I can remember before 3rd grade and that is of an Easter memory.
 When I was younger and honestly most of my life my family was upper poverty lower middle-class level.
 When I think of earlier memories one always stands out, mainly because I can remember it so well.

 They then called me into the kitchen and there sat a garbage bag that had been torn open.
 Inside sat the biggest white fluffy bunny I had even seen.
-Along with him sat candies that, at the time, could only be bought directly from the company, I learned that later by the way and since they’ve hit the market for public purchasing since I’ve been an adult.
+Along with him sat candies that could only be bought directly from the company, I learned that later and since they’ve hit the market for public purchasing since I’ve been an adult.
 My parents said it was left for me.
-I loved that big eared bunny for years until my parents had to get rid of it.
+I loved that big-eared bunny for years until my parents had to get rid of it.
 Poor thing had been loved to death, right until it fell apart and was mere strings and stitches.
-At the time it was explained to me I had to have been a very good girl to get such a gift from the Easter Bunny.
+At the time they explained it to me I had to have been a very good girl to get such a gift from the Easter Bunny.
 When my suspicions grew that my parents had got it for me, my mother explained they didn’t have any money that year for any candies or basket, so it wasn’t from them.

-I had been given a little present wrapped in a plastic bag.
-I was instructed not to tell the other children, but while on the bus I opened it down in my backpack, hoping no one would see.
+They had given me a little present wrapped in a plastic bag.
+They instructed me not to tell the other children, but while on the bus I opened it down in my backpack, hoping no one would see.
 A girl asked where I’d gotten it and when I refused to tell her she began to get mad saying she’d seen the teacher give it to me and how unfair it was that I was being given anything at all.
 Like I said before, the program was a secret from the children not enrolled, so no one felt bad.
-It was to give to those that simply just didn’t have much.
+It was to give to those that just didn’t have much.

-I had been given Christmas gifts through this program as well, it was associated with a church in the area.
+I had been given Christmas gifts through this program; it was associated with a church in the area.

 After the little girl discovered the bag she went home, informed her parents, it all ended for me.
-I do understand everything now and that I had been selected.
+I understand everything now and that they had selected me.
 I can understand how the girl must’ve felt.
 Probably thought it was favoritism not understand it was stuff like food and little toys because I was poor.

-I cannot remember the program’s name, don’t think I was ever told.
+I cannot remember the program’s name, don’t think they ever told me.
 I also cannot remember the teacher’s name.
-I do wish I could thank her.
+I wish I could thank her.